July 5, 2018

 In this case, the VA had previously viewed the veteran’s contention that she acquired Hepatitis C from her military jet injections as frivolous.
 On appeal the veteran cited the manual’s recognition of this nexus.
-The Board of Veterans Appeals court agreed that the evidence was not viewed in light of the established procedures set by the manual. “[T]he VA examiner did not discuss the VA’s finding that ‘despite the lack of any scientific evidence to document transmission of hepatitis C with air gun injectors, it is biologically possible.’”
+The Board of Veterans Appeals court agreed that the evidence was not viewed in light of the guidance provided within the manual. “[T]he VA examiner did not discuss the VA’s finding that ‘despite the lack of any scientific evidence to document transmission of hepatitis C with air gun injectors, it is biologically possible.’”
 The case was remanded so that an accurate, non-biased medical opinion could obtained.
 Herein is a perfect example on how to use the manual to counter the fallacious opinions by VA staff.

 As mentioned above, the VBA Manual states, “Risk factors for the development of HBV and HCV are similar.”
 Since the transmission of Hepatitis B by jet injectors has been documented, it is plausible, logical and acceptable to deem Hepatitis C transmission would occur via this route despite the lack of any documented cases.
 Below is a snapshot from the manual.